How Madonna Helped Make A Man Out Of Me

 The first single from Like a Prayer of course was controversial for Madonna making out with a black Jesus statue brought to life.
 Sadly I think people in my neck of the woods were more upset that she was making out with a black man than the fact that it was Jesus.
 However, it was the Express Yourself video thought brought my Madonna obsession raging back to life.
 This video had elements of kink all through it, with her being dressed in various fetishy costumes and crawling across the floor to lap milk from a dish.
 I had never seen images like this before, and I couldn't stop watching it.
 Soon after this she released Vogue, which hearkened back to the black and white film stars of the 40's, who I have always felt oozed a sexuality that film stars of other eras somehow never had.
 Following this were the movie Truth or Dare which I mentioned above, and the video for Justify My Love, which I was unfortunately not able to see until much later but of course heard all about.
 It fueled my imagination when I considered what tawdry sexual acts must have been on display to cause it to be banned.
 Later on she produced a book of photography titles Sex, had album titles like Erotica, and made a video garbed in latex fetish gear.

-I've never been quite sure if it just happened that Madonna evolved int being more sexual as I grew older and had more interest in all the different aspects of sex, or if I became more interested in sexuality because Madonna began to preach from the bible of kink.
+I've never been quite sure if it just happened that Madonna evolved into being more sexual as I grew older and had more interest in all the different aspects of sex, or if I became more interested in sexuality because Madonna began to preach from the bible of kink.
 I do know that she and her videos awakened thoughts in me that I had never had before.
 It gave me longings that I did not understand.
 She made the message clear that it is okay to want sex, to be sexual, and that pleasure is a worthy pursuit.
 She was obviously influential with females and with gay men, but we shouldn't forget the impact she also had on us straight boys who watched her writhe across our screens.
 Her music was simply okay, catchy pop that wasn't earth shaking but was pretty good for what it was.
 Her real impact came through her image and her message that we are sexual creatures with appetites that were okay to indulge in a safe and consensual manner.
 I don't think there has been anyone who has been as provocative or as liberating when it comes to human sexuality before or since.
 And even though she has toned it down quite a bit, she is still out there all these many years later entertaining people and being sexy as hell doing it.
 Not many artists get that opportunity once their initial run of popularity has run its course.
 So I think it's only fitting to say, Thank you Madonna.
 You showed me sides of the world and myself that I didn't know existed.
-Oh yeah, and I thought AS league of Their Own was a pretty good movie too.
+Oh yeah, and I thought A League of Their Own was a pretty good movie too.

 © 2017 Gracchus Gruad